fatmakahveci/milestone/README.md

 - `--update_reference` is an optional parameter.
 If you only need cgMLST schema for the sample, you should skip this parameter.
 If you use it, it will update the reference genome for the further analysis.

 @todo A short example/tutorial
+@todo Citation information
+@todo Information for contributors
+@todo Link to e-mail address at the end
+@todo List all the version of the files along with the major edits you did in each version